thomazritter/task_management_api/README.md

 ## Docker
 - The project is fully dockerized.
 See `docker-compose.yaml` and `Dockerfile`.
 - Database data is persisted in a Docker volume.

----

-## Notes
-- If you want to seed the database, see `src/seed.js` — it automatically runs when getting the app up.
-- For any issues, check the logs in `src/app.log` or your Sentry dashboard.